 - B.A., Boston University, 2010

 - Archaeologies of African Diaspora

 - Queer and Feminist Theories

 - Borderland and Frontier Theories

-- Wilkie, Laurie A, Katrina C. L. Eichner, Kelly Fong, David Hyde, Alyssa Scott, and Annelise Morris. (forthcoming 2019).
-“Bodily Objects: 20th century Entanglements of People and Things” in A Cultural History of Objects, Volume Six: Objects in the Modern Age.
+- Wilkie, Laurie A, Katrina C. L. Eichner, Kelly Fong, David Hyde, Alyssa Scott, and Annelise Morris.
+2020.
+“Bodily Objects: 20th century Entanglements of People and Things”.
+In A Cultural History of Objects, Volume Six: Objects in the Modern Age.
 Edited by Wilkie, Laurie A., and John Chenoweth.
 Cultural History of Objects Series edited by Dan Hicks and William Whyte.
 Bloomsbury.